Build a professional affiliate website, try DreamHost for less than $3 →

 You’ve figured out:

-This is the stage where beginners go from “side money” to “this is actually becoming a thing.”
+This is the stage where affiliate beginners go from “side money” to “this is actually becoming an online business.”

 Yes, it can grow into a full-time income.

-That’s not hype — that’s normal for creators who stick with it.
+That’s not hype; that’s normal for content creators who stick with it.

 How Much Do Affiliate Marketers Make Per Sale?